Josephine Oboh Macleod

-Chief Josephine Oboh-MacLeod (born 18 July 1965) is a gallery owner in the United Kingdom.
+Chief Josephine Oboh-MacLeod is a gallery owner in the United Kingdom.
 She is the first to stage an Afro-Celtic cultural show in Nigeria, at Fela Kuti New Afrika Shrine.

 Early life

 Oboh-MacLeod was born into the family of Chief Major Humphrey Etafo Oboh.
-She is a sister to broadcaster/politician Mabel Oboh and Peter Oboh, the light former WBA/ British light heavy weight champion.
+She is a sister to broadcaster/politician Mabel Oboh and Peter Oboh, the light former WBA/ British light heavyweight champion.
+She is married to Norman Macleod (Piper Norman).

-She studied at Government College, Ojo, Lagos, Newman Prep School, Boston,and earned a degree in hospitality at Newbury College, and a master's degree in Business Administration at University of Surrey.
+She studied at Government College, Ojo, Lagos, Newman Prep School, Boston, and earned a degree in hospitality at Newbury College, and a master's degree in Business Administration at University of Surrey.
 She studied art at London Art College, UK; interior/garden design at KLC School of Design, Chelsea Harbour, UK; and photography at Calumet Photography and Jessop Academy, UK.
 Epson Master Printing Course.

 Art career

-Oboh-Macleod has over 6,000 collections with forty years of been in the art world.
-She is the Artistic Director at Johfrim Art and Design (art exhibitor and seller) based in Milngavie, which hosts cross-cultural events and represents work by about 50 artists, approximately 70% of whom are from Africa.
+Oboh-Macleod has over 6,000 collections with forty years of being in the art world.
+She is the artistic director at Johfrim Art and Design (art exhibitor and seller) based in Milngavie, which hosts cross-cultural events and represents work by about 50 artists, approximately 70% of whom are from Africa.

-She is the first African to establish an African art gallery, called "Timbuktu", in the UK and the only black African woman who owns an art culture centre in Scotland.
+She is the first African to establish an African art gallery, called "Timbuktu", in the UK and the only black African woman who owns an art culture center in Scotland.